 labels or Certification

-Look for labels or certifications that indicate that recycled paper uses these materials.
-This guarantees that the paper you use is made from recycled materials.
+Look for labels or certifications.
+This will ensure that the products you purchase are genuine recovered materials.
 Some common certifications include:

 Check the Paper for Visible Features